 Installing air coolers

-If you live in an area that is hot and dry, air coolers are the best option.
+If you live in an area that is hot and dry, air cooler is the best option.
 It not only helps reduce electricity bills, but also helps improve the air quality in a room.
-And on top of that it is the greenest option to you can opt for.
+And on top of that it is the greenest option available to you to opt for.